 Ok.
 So, you’re not skipping shapes and colors altogether.
 But, I want to make you conscious of the fact that it’s not necessary for your child to master these concepts – specifically if your child is not developmentally ready.
 Just because publishing companies say that all kids need to learn shapes and colors, doesn’t mean you need to begin there with your child.

-Why the concepts of shape and color may be a challenge for children with special needs
+Why the concepts of shape and color may be a challenge for neurodiverse and disabled children

 - Color is an abstract concept.
 Concrete thinkers may struggle with abstract concepts.